omparghale/aes-rsa-hybrid/README.md

 This project demonstrates the implementation of both AES and RSA from scratch in C++, built using fundamental cryptographic principles and mathematical concepts.

 ## Key Points
-* **Not Production-Ready**: This implementation is designed as a learning exercise.
-The RSA implementation uses a small 64-bit key size for simplicity and computational feasibility.Real-world systems use much larger keys (e.g., 2048 or 4096 bits) and follow standards like ASN.1/DER for key storage.<br>The AES implementation, while following the standard, doesn't include protections against side-channel attacks.
+* **Not Production-Ready**: This implementation is designed as a learning exercise:
+  - The RSA implementation uses a small 64-bit key size for simplicity and computational feasibility.
+  - Real-world systems use much larger keys (e.g., 2048 or 4096 bits) and follow standards like ASN.1/DER for key storage.
+  - The AES implementation, while following the standard, doesn't include protections against side-channel attacks.
 * **Educational Objective**: The project demonstrates core cryptographic principles but does not aim to match the security or performance of industry-standard libraries

 ## Features